Dominique Herr

-Dominique Herr (born 25 October 1965 in Basel) is a Swiss former football defensive midfielder who played throughout the 1980s and 1990s.
+Dominique Herr (born 25 October 1965) is a Swiss former football defensive midfielder who played throughout the 1980s and 1990s.

 Club career

 Herr started his youth football at local club FC Basel.
 He advanced to their first team for their 1985–86 season and signed his first professional contract under manager Ernst-August Künnecke.
 Herr played his domestic league debut for the club in the home game in the St. Jakob Stadium on 9 December 1984 as Basel won 1–0 against Young Boys.
 In this and the following season he was a squad player, but played mainly for the FC Basel Under-21s for the first couple of seasons.
 In his first season Herr had just seven league appearances and in their 1985–86 season Herr had just five league appearances under head-coach Helmut Benthaus.